m-fzi/BetterSight/README.md

 <h3> BetterSight-App </h3>

-BetterSight Workout is vision training app that aims to increase your visual acuity.
+BetterSight Workout is vision training app that aims to increase visual acuity.

 Press the direction of Landolt C for correct answers.
 After each correct aswer, C letter will get smaller.
 Therefore challenge will increase.